COMPLETED PROJECT SNAPSHOT

 Securing Lot 68 for conservation

 When Lot 68 Forest Creek Road (RP733653) was listed for sale in late April 2025, it drew significant interest from prospective buyers looking to develop the block for housing.
+We responded quickly and submitted an offer to purchase the property.
+The competition was fierce, but we were successful and signed a contract of sale.
+We then raised the funds to purchase and protect this unique piece of the Daintree Rainforest.

 Ecological importance of Lot 68

 Lot 68 Forest Creek Road is in Forest Creek in the Daintree Lowland Rainforest.
 This freehold property—measuring 25,000 square metres (2.5 hectares)—was created through a rural residential subdivision in 1982.
-It provides critical habitat for the endangered southern cassowary and should be permanently protected.
-Despite its ecological value, the zoning of this property allows for rural residential development to occur subject to local Council approval
+It provides critical habitat for the endangered Southern Cassowary and should be permanently protected.
+Despite its ecological value, the zoning of this property allows for rural residential development to occur, subject to local Council approval.

 Past housing developments in the Daintree have led to significant clearing, fragmentation, and degradation of this ancient ecosystem.
 Residential settlement introduces exotic plant species that become environmental weeds and domestic dogs that pose a threat to native wildlife.

-Fragmentation occurs when continuous forest is broken into smaller sections that become disconnected from the whole.
+Fragmentation occurs when a continuous forest is broken into smaller sections that become disconnected from the whole.
 Forest ecosystems function best as an unbroken whole, and connectivity is one of the most critical requirements for maintaining ecological health.
 Disturbance paves the way for invasive weeds and pests to colonise the exposed and degraded areas.

 Common human-induced causes of fragmentation include road construction, housing, infrastructure, and other forms of development.
 When fragmentation occurs, wildlife are hindered in their natural movements and may lose the ability to navigate through the landscape.
 This affects seed distribution and other processes that sustain biodiversity.

 By addressing fragmentation and restoring wildlife linkages, we can strengthen the health and resilience of rainforest systems.
 Connected forests are better equipped to respond to climate flux and natural disasters.
-Biodiversity security and forest connectivity are intrinsically linked.
+Biodiversity security, and forest connectivity are intrinsically linked.

-Old growth tropical rainforest on Forest Creek Road.
+Old-growth tropical rainforest on Forest Creek Road

 The role of Lot 68 in a larger ecosystem